Shaked/KzarimTheme/README.md

 Just add `rtl` tag to your post and voilà.

-If you are writing in Hebrew and want to spice things up a little with [Alef](http://alef.hagilda.com/) font, just add `hebrew` tag to your post (no need to add both as `rtl ⊂ hebrew`).
+If you are writing in Hebrew and want to spice things up a little with [Alef](http://alef.hagilda.com/) font, just add `hebrew` tag to your post (no need to add both as `hebrew ⊂ rtl`).

 ## Copyright & License